-On top of all of the great things there are to do in Scottsdale, there is also an incredible culinary scene where there are so many places to eat.
-With its perfect weather year round, and mixture of tropical and desert vibes, Scottsdale entices people from all over, including celebrity chefs looking for a getaway.
-Even with 4 days in Scottsdale, we hardly scratched the surface on all of the incredible restaurants.
+On top of all the great things there are to do in Scottsdale, there is an incredible culinary scene where there are so many places to eat.
+With its perfect weather year-round and mixture of tropical and desert vibes, Scottsdale entices people from all over, including celebrity chefs looking for a getaway.
+Even with four days in Scottsdale, we hardly scratched the surface of all of the incredible restaurants.
 However, we did find some of the best spots to eat in Scottsdale.

 Where to Eat in Scottsdale for a Romantic Italian Meal

 Ever felt like teleporting to Italy for dinner?
 Well, Marcellino’s is as close as it gets in Scottsdale.
 Chef Marcellino and his wife Sima are the real deal, bringing a slice of Italy right to our doorstep.
 You can just feel the love they pour into every dish – and sometimes, you might even catch Sima serenading diners with her band.
 Oh, and you’ve absolutely got to cap off the night with their homemade Limoncello.
 Trust me.

 You will often catch them working hard, showing how much they care about making this place great.